phaserjs/phaser/README.md

 * Removed the frame property from TileSprites as it cannot use them, it tiles the whole image only, not just a section of it.
 * Fixed WebGLRenderer updateGraphics bug (thanks theadam)
 * Removed duplicate Timer.create line (thanks hstolte)
+* Fixed issue with the camera being slightly out of sync with 'fixedToCamera' sprites.
+* 1px camera jitter issue fixed where map is same size, or smaller than the game size.

 You can view the Change Log for all previous versions at https://github.com/photonstorm/phaser/changelog.md